Thequantums/ECE183DA/lab1/Readme.txt

 data from the five sensors in a continuous fashion

 paperbot->Software->paperbot->mpu9250_sensor_test->mpu9250_sensor_test.ino: Code used to calibrate magnetometer.
-General method has been commented out in loop function and currently calibrated hardcoded values are functionally presenet.
+General method has been commented out in loop function and currently calibrated hardcoded values are functionally present.
 General method was created with help from kriswiner calibration code.
 Reference to this gitHub can be found in report

 All other code and documents were given to us and were used to complete this lab